Skip navigation

 The USMNT were already without Tyler Adams, Cameron Carter-Vickers, Giovanni Reyna, Luca de la Torre, Chris Richards, and Sergino Dest due to injuries and now Pochettino has to go to work without Timothy Weah, Folarin Balogun, and Johnny Cardoso.
 All nine are starting caliber internationals and several were virtual shoo-ins to start under Gregg Berhalter (and Mikey Varas) in recent windows.

 It’s difficult to imagine that all of the above wouldn’t have been a part of Pochettino’s first 23-man squad.
-The silver lining for Pochettino — moreover, his player pool — is that he’ll get a chance to get to test players he might not have seen until the early part of 2025.
+The silver lining for Pochettino — moreover, his player pool — is that he’ll get a chance to test players he might not have seen until early 2025.
 With the World Cup just a year-and-a-half away, these two weeks are dripping with possibility for the pool’s depth.
 Time to swim.

 Pochettino’s USMNT priority No. 1: Restore hunger & respect for the game